radhikarani17/chatvoice/README.md

 # Chatbot
-simple chatbot designed for surfing
+simple chatbot designed for surfing ,watching videos,for direction purpose and weather